-This is a list of 40 best things to do in Athens, as you asked for it.
-Many come to Athens Greece because it is a popular destination but usually they stay in Athens for -maybe- 2 to 3 nights before hoping to an Aegean or Ionian Island.
+This is a list of 47 best things to do in Athens, Greece as you asked for it.
+Many come to Athens because it is a popular destination but usually they stay in for -maybe- 2 to 3 nights before hoping to an Aegean or Ionian Island.

 Perhaps that is the reason why so many ask us for advisory on what are the best things to do in Athens, and so on, and yes, we are not just talking about Acropolis and the Acropolis museum.
 That is just one.

-Having Athens as a base you can experience at least 40 best things to do, whereas each can offer 40 more!
+Having Athens as a base you can experience at least 47 best things to do, whereas each can offer 47 more!
 We mean pretty complete and fulfilling experiences!
-Athens is our base so we know lots about this city.
+This city is our base so we know lots about this city.
 Here is our list of those things that will cover a huge variety of tastes, of all ages and peculiarities.

-Many of them can be done through Guided Tours, so always check for an Athens Pass as it can be a really good deal.
+Many of them can be done through Guided Tours, so always check for a Special Pass as it can be a really good deal.

 Sounds interesting, right?
 Let it roll!